cchiw/Diderot-Dev-Examples/readme.md

 # C. Field Definitions
 ## C1.
 Field Definition: Closed Form expression

 Users can define closed form expressions.
 The expression can include tensor operators and variables.
-Differentiation is applied by differentiating in respect to one variable.
+Differentiation is applied by differentiating in respect to one or more variables.

+### Single input variable
 It is natural to define a function with a closed form expression: F(x) = 7٭x.
 We allow a user to define such a field in Diderot
  ```
 field#k(d)[d] F(x) = 7٭x;